dsusco/tp.net-armageddon.org/_site/_units/support-missile.md

 ff: "n/a"
 notes:
   |
-    Can be one of the following: Barrage Missile, Deathstrike Missile, Vortex Missile or Warp Missile.
-Warp Missiles ignore _Imperial Void Shields_ and _Power Fields_.
+    Can be armed with one of the following: Barrage Missile, Deathstrike Missile, Vortex Missile or Warp Missile.
 weapons:
   -
     id: "barrage-missile"